 Chronic insomnia is more complex and often results from a combination of factors, including underlying physical or mental disorders.
 One of the most common causes of chronic insomnia is depression.
 Other underlying causes include arthritis, kidney disease, heart failure, asthma, sleep apnea, narcolepsy, restless legs syndrome, Parkinson's disease, and hyperthyroidism.
 However, chronic insomnia may also be due to behavioral factors, including the misuse of caffeine, alcohol, or other substances; disrupted sleep/wake cycles that may occur with shift work or other nighttime lifestyles; and chronic stress.

 Some behaviors may prolong existing insomnia, and they can also be responsible for causing the sleeping problem in the first place:

 Stopping these behaviors may eliminate the insomnia.

-Treatment for diagnosed chronic insomnia includes identifying and stopping (or reducing) behaviors that may worsen the condition, possibly using sleeping pills (although the long-term use of sleeping pills for chronic insomnia is controversial and should be a last resort), trying behavioral techniques to improve sleep, such as relaxation therapy, sleep restriction therapy, and reconditioning.
+Treatment for diagnosed chronic insomnia includes identifying and stopping (or reducing) behaviors that may worsen the condition, possibly using sleeping pills (although the long-term use of sleeping pills for chronic insomnia is controversial and should be a last resort), and trying behavioral techniques to improve sleep, such as relaxation therapy, sleep restriction therapy, and reconditioning.

 There are specific and effective techniques that can reduce or eliminate anxiety and body tension.
 As a result, the person's mind is able to stop racing, the muscles can relax and restful sleep can occur.
-It usually takes much practice to learn these techniques and to achieve effective relaxation.
+It usually takes practice to learn these techniques and to achieve effective relaxation.